For my 30th birthday, my

-After doing a little bit of research (you know, the usual ask a friend, ask a colleague, search on Pinterest kind of thing), I ended up with a plan.
+After doing a little bit of research (you know, the usual ask a friend, ask a colleague, search on Pinterest kind of thing), I ended up with a plan for a perfect day trip from Amsterdam.
 A very good plan.

 Wondering where to stay in Amsterdam?
 Check out the perfect Amsterdam accommodation guide!

-The only thing complaining every now and then, was his walking app, alerting him that he has broken yet another record!
+The only thing he was complaining about every now and then, was his walking app, alerting him that he has broken yet another record!

 With that in mind, we set out for a day trip to Zaanse Schans on a lovely Summer morning.

 Zaanse Schans day trip – getting from Amsterdam to Zaanse Schans

 Getting from Amsterdam to Zaanse Schans by train

 Getting from Amsterdam to Zaanse Schans could not be easier and it takes only 4 train stops and less than 20 minutes, making it the perfect way of spending half of the day outside of Amsterdam.

 You just need to go to Amsterdam Centraal (Amsterdam Central Station) and take the first train passing through Zaandijk – Zaanse Schans, where you will need to exit the train.
 More about the timetable and route for the train from Amsterdam to Zaanse Schans here.

 Make sure to buy a ticket from the train station in Amsterdam (or online from the above link), it will cost you 4,2 EUR one – way (or 3.3 EUR online, worth buying it online for the cheaper version), and don’t forget to validate it before getting on the train.